RealUnify: Do Unified Models Truly Benefit from Unification? A Comprehensive Benchmark: Acknowledgement

-We provide supplementary documents to support our research.
-The details of Large Language Model usage are presented in Section~\ref{appendix:llm}.
-We provide visualization results of representative examples for each subtask of \benchname, along with the overall task distribution in Section~\ref{appendix:benchmark_details}.
+We provide visualization results of representative examples for each subtask of \benchname, along with the overall task distribution and the manual annotation and verification process in Section~\ref{appendix:benchmark_details}.
 In addition, implementation details are outlined in Section~\ref{appendix:details} to enhance the reproducibility of our results.
 Finally, in Section~\ref{appendix:bad_case}, we present common failure modes of unified models in generation tasks.